Homemade sweet potato buns are perfect for slicing and filling with hamburgers or other meats.

 - 1 Tablespoon Water

-- Mix together the warm milk, sugar, and yeast.
+- Mix together the warm milk, sugar, and yeast in a mixer bowl.
 Let sit until foamy about 5 minutes.

-- Add the sweet potatoes and salt, stirring well.
+- Add the sweet potato puree and salt to the yeast mixture.
+Stir well.

-- Fold in 4 cups of flour and mix well.
+- Fold in 4 cups of flour and mix well using a dough hook attachment or wooden spoon.

 - Begin adding more flour a little at a time until a dough begins to form.